A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Introduction

 There has been extensive research on different modeling and control algorithms for MoD and AMoD systems.
-Earlier works focused on reactive control methods, from the Hungarian method \cite{Kuhn1955Hungarian} to control methods based on queueing-based models \cite{+1method,queue2}.
-More recently, the use of future demand together with model predictive control (MPC) have been proven to be highly effective \cite{mpcamod,datadriven,setco,SAA,9492910}.
-Zhang et al proposed to use MPC to solve the dispatching and rebalancing problem, \cite{mpcamod}.
+Earlier works focused on reactive control methods, from the Hungarian method \citep{Kuhn1955Hungarian} to control methods based on queueing-based models \citep{+1method,queue2}.
+More recently, the use of future demand together with model predictive control (MPC) have been proven to be highly effective \citep{mpcamod,datadriven,setco,SAA,9492910}.
+Zhang et al proposed to use MPC to solve the dispatching and rebalancing problem, \citep{mpcamod}.
 However, they did not consider any demand forecasting method and, in addition, the computational complexity increased with the number of vehicles.
-These issues were addressed in Ref. \cite{datadriven}, although the uncertainty in the demand prediction was neglected.
-In Ref. \cite{SAA}, a nominal prediction method is used via sample average approximation.
-A robust, minmax uncertainty handling is presented in \cite{setco}.
-As indicated above, there is no unique way of introducing travel demand into (A)MoD algorithms.
+These issues were addressed in \cite{datadriven}, although the uncertainty in the demand prediction was neglected.
+In \cite{SAA}, a nominal prediction method is used via sample average approximation.
+A robust, minmax uncertainty handling is presented in \citep{setco}. \citep{MIVR} proposed a robust optimization model that combines matching of demand and vehicles with rebalancing but demand prediction was not considered.
+Another robust optimization model considered for vehicle rebalancing is distributionally robust optimization model with enhanced linear decision rule \citep{robustrepos}.
+As indicated above, there is no unique way of introducing travel demand into AMoD algorithms.
 Methods that take the uncertainty of the demand into account have been proven to be efficient but complex.
 Therefore there is a need for more transparent, scalable, computationally efficient, and accurate methods.